For a manual build, choose the path below that matches your system.

 These instructions assume that you are using bash (or a compatible shell, such as zsh).
 Minor changes will be required for other shells such as csh or tcsh (e.g., replacing commands of the form export NAME=value with setenv NAME value).

-The provided compilation commands are shell scripts.
+The provided command blocks are shell commands.
 Most of them use \ to break long lines.
 Note that \ only works as expected if there are no characters (including whitespace) after it on that line.
 Similarly, if you need to add more flags, we recommend adding them on individual lines with \s to improve readability.

 Getting help

-If you experience difficulties building IBAMR, please contact the IBAMR Users Google Group for further assistance.
+For troubleshooting notes and common usage questions, see the FAQ.
+If you experience difficulties building IBAMR, please ask on the IBAMR Users Google Group.

 Picking good optimization flags